Durham Union: The union today

 The Durham Union still maintains its offices and debating chamber on Palace Green within the Durham Castle and Cathedral World Heritage Site, as well as 24 North Bailey.
 It hosts weekly debates featuring prominent external speakers, as well as inviting address speakers and holding social events.

 The social highlight of the year is the annual ball held in Michaelmas term.
 The programme for the evening varies, but usually consists of a champagne reception, dinner, music, and after dinner dancing.
 The union also holds members only socials, with recent events including a 'Halloween Social', 'American Election Social', 'Chinese New Year Social' and 'Valentines Social'.

-As of 2025, the Durham Union's members enjoy reciprocal relations with, and use of facilities at, the Oxford Union, Cambridge Union, Edinburgh Union, the College Historical Society of Trinity College Dublin, the Philosophical Society of University College Dublin and the Philosophical Society of University College Cork.

 Legal status

 The Durham Union is legally, a registered charity in England and Wales.
 According to its constitution, the ownership of the society is vested in its trustees, who have ultimate authority over the society, subject to the deed of trust.

 Although membership of the Durham Union is almost exclusive to students from Durham University, the Durham Union exists independently from the university and the Durham Students' Union.